Georgetown’s Support for Undocumented Students: Frequently Asked Questions

 Georgetown University is committed to supporting undocumented students and the unique challenges they may face.
 Georgetown recently appointed our first full-time associate director, Arelis Palacios, for undocumented student services.
 In addition, Georgetown has a working group of faculty, staff and students who meet regularly to focus on supporting undocumented students.

-President DeGioia will continue to support and advocate for federal efforts in support of the DACA initiative, the Bar Removal of Individuals who Dream and Grow our Economy (BRIDGE) Act, and the DREAM Act, federal legislation that would lead to a permanent path to legal permanent residency for undocumented students.
+President DeGioia will continue to support and advocate for federal efforts in support of the DACA initiative and the DREAM Act, federal legislation that would lead to a permanent path to legal permanent residency for undocumented students.
 Many of President DeGioia’s statements in support of undocumented students can be found here: http://undocumented.georgetown.edu/public-statements.

 Georgetown created a website devoted to providing information about resources and guidance to undocumented students and prospective students: https://undocumented.georgetown.edu/.